2025-26 Mavericks Depth Chart: Get to Know the Mavericks Starting Lineup, Full Mavericks Roster

 Is the Dallas Mavericks roster good enough to make a postseason run

 Everything for the Dallas Mavericks flows through Kyrie Irving and Anthony Davis.
-With both being out with injuries, it has forced others to step up.
+Irving will not return until at least 2026, so others must step up.
 All the Texas sports betting circles have speculated who will take charge.

-With the season nearing its end, the Dallas Mavericks depth chart has already been tested as the team has dealt with a rash of injuries.
+With the season underway, the Dallas Mavericks' depth chart will be tested as the team tries to survive without Irving, possibly until the Spring.
 This page will keep track of the Mavs' starting lineup and roster throughout the season as Dallas looks to make the playoffs after missing last season.

 Must be 18+ to participate in TX.
 T&Cs apply.